 - As you inspect your home, check walls and sidings with a flashlight to see any smudges or discoloration that might be tracks or rub marks from mice.

-- Mice like to use soft household materials like fabric, shredded paper, and insulation to build nests.
+- Mice like to build nests out of soft household materials like fabric, shredded paper, and insulation.

-- Nests are typically located in dark spaces.
-For example, inside cabinets and drawers or behind drywall and large appliances.
+- Nests are typically located in dark spaces, such as inside cabinets and drawers or behind drywall and large appliances.

-- Mice tend to nest near food sources, so you’re more likely to find them in pantries or cabinets where food is stored.
+- Mice tend to nest near food sources, so you’re more likely to find them around pantries or cabinets where food is stored.

 - If your pet hears or smells a mouse in your home, they might show unusual interest in that spot.

-- They might appear extremely alert, have a vocal reaction like barking, or scratch at spaces under refrigerators, stoves, or low-clearance furniture pieces.
+- They may appear extremely alert, have a vocal reaction like barking, or scratch at spaces under refrigerators, stoves, or low-clearance furniture pieces.

-Here are some preventative steps you can take to keep mice out of your home.
+Here are some preventative steps you can take to keep mice out:

 - Reduce clutter